Abdulhamid97Mousa/My-K8s-Journey/README.md

 For example, you can patch and scale the shopping cart microservice without affecting any of the others.

 Building applications this way is vital for cloud-native features.
 For the most part, each microservice runs as a container.
-Assuming this e-commerce app with the 6 microservices, there’d be one or more web front-end containers, one or more catalog containers, one or more shopping cart containers etc.
+Assuming this e-commerce app with the 6 microservices, there’d be one or more web front-end containers, one or more catalog containers, one or more shopping cart containers etc. With all of this in mind, let’s re-phrase that definition that was full of buzzwords…
-With all of this in mind, let’s re-phrase that definition that was full of buzzwords… Kubernetes deploys and manages (orchestrates) applications that are packaged and run as containers (containerized) and that are built in ways (cloud-native microservices) that allow them to scale, self-heal, and be updated in-line with modern cloud-like requirements.
+Kubernetes deploys and manages (orchestrates) applications that are packaged and run as containers (containerized) and that are built in ways (cloud-native microservices) that allow them to scale, self-heal, and be updated in-line with modern cloud-like requirements.
 We’ll talk about these concepts a lot throughout the book, but for now, this should help you understand some of the main industry buzzwords.

-<details><summary>Kubernetes background (The Kubernetes Book)<summary>
+<details><summary> Kubernetes background (The Kubernetes Book) </summary>

 ## Where did Kubernetes come from